 Ingredient notes

 Onions are popular in chili.
-When it comes to onions, I have a small preference for white onions over yellow.
-I think white onions are a little sweeter.
-Honestly, I just look at what is less expensive.
+I have a slight preference for white onions over yellow, as white onions are a little sweeter.
+Honestly, I look at what is less expensive.

 How to make homemade chili